Dentists held about 146,200 jobs in 2021. Employment in the detailed occupations that make up dentists was distributed as follows:

 Dentists’ work schedules vary.
 Some work evenings and weekends to meet their patients’ needs.
 Many dentists work less than 40 hours a week, although some may work considerably more.

-Overall employment of dentists is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.
+Overall employment of dentists is projected to grow 6 percent from 2021 to 2031, about as fast as the average for all occupations.

 For more information about dentists, including information on accredited dental schools and state boards of dental examiners, visit